ghzeni/rails/README.md

 ### [1.
 Blog](path/to/blog)
 A simple blog application that demonstrates the basic CRUD operations in Ruby on Rails, as introduced in the [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) guide.

+## Branching methodology
+The branches in this repo follow the conventions presented by Jeremy Helms' gist [Git/GitHub branching standards & conventions](https://gist.github.com/digitaljhelms/4287848).